 Preventing Progressive Brain Damage

 Parkinson’s disease is a progressive neurodegenerative disease; this means the underlying brain damage only progresses and gets worse (degenerates).
 The early onset may degenerate more rapidly than in the elderly.

 After cataloging almost 1,200 fat-soluble neurotoxins, our doctors concluded that these environmental chemicals are the leading cause of Parkinson’s disease brain damage.
 But, how can the brain protect against fat-soluble toxins?

 Glutathione found in our body neutralizes fat-soluble neurotoxins.
 The substantia nigra, the area brain damage occurs in with Parkinson’s disease has the lowest brain glutathione concentrations.
 Low glutathione levels render it most susceptible to fat-soluble neurotoxin-induced brain damage.
 Simply giving the patient glutathione is not the answer.
 Our research shows that cost is prohibitive and requires 10,500 milligrams per day for optimal results.
 Our doctors developed a reasonably priced alternative nutritional approach which can increase brain glutathione levels.

-Dopamine precursors are the most effective Parkinson’s disease treatment.
-But, it took the Hinz Protocol™ to unleash their full potential.
+Dopamine precursors are the most effective Parkinson’s disease approach.
+But, it took this protocol to unleash their full potential.
 Optimal care results require addressing all 29 relative nutritional deficiencies associated with Parkinson’s disease and its drugs.
 To be successful requires nutrients, not drugs.